 Goodson v.
 HSBC Bank USA, NA, 2D13-3060 (Fla.
 2d DCA Sept.
 19, 2014)

 Florida’s Second District Court of Appeal affirmed a final summary judgment in favor of the lending bank.
 The borrowers raised 85 affirmative defenses, moved at the last minute to continue the summary judgment hearing, and claimed that the trial court had denied them due process.
 We were not trial counsel, but were brought in to defend the final judgment.
 We demonstrated that there were no facts in dispute and that the Bank either had effectively refuted the affirmative defenses or established that the defenses were legally insufficient.

-MIAMI, FL- February 17, 2017—Rivero Mestre LLP announced today that Jorge A. Mestre will speak on the panel titled, Beyond Sherlock Holmes: Ethics and Inferences in Light of Amended Model Rule 8.4(g) on May 3, 2017, in San Francisco at the ABA Annual Conference.
+MIAMI, FL- May 3, 2017—Rivero Mestre LLP announced today that Jorge A. Mestre spoke on the panel titled, Beyond Sherlock Holmes: Ethics and Inferences in Light of Amended Model Rule 8.4(g) on May 3, 2017, in San Francisco at the ABA Annual Conference.

 Feb 2, 2017

 MIAMI—Rivero Mestre has chosen Amanda McGovern as its 2017 Leadership Counsel on Legal Diversity (“LCLD”) Fellow—a landmark program created by the LCLD to identify, train, and advance the next generation of leaders in the legal profession.

 Jan 12, 2017

 MIAMI—The Commercial and Business Litigation section of the American Bar Association published an article written by Jorge A. Mestre titled Remembrance of Rules Past: Rule 44.1 at Motion to Dismiss Stage.